• Skip to main content

 Big agencies prefer big clients.

 The status thing works both ways.
 If you’re not the client bringing in the most revenue, that can have an effect on how your project is prioritized.
 As more businesses are launched, those that don’t fit the ideal client model of big firms may not get the attention they deserve.
-The good news: there are also increasing numbers of excellent small firms who provide gency-level work.
+The good news: there are also increasing numbers of excellent small firms who provide agency-level work.

 Big agencies charge more to cover their higher costs.